 - Skin damage caused by radiation therapy (radiation dermatitis).
 Some research shows that applying a skin cream containing 2% boswellia during radiation treatment helps prevent severe skin redness from developing.

 - A type of inflammatory bowel disease (ulcerative colitis).
 Taking boswellia seems to improve symptoms of ulcerative colitis in some people.
 For some people, boswellia seems to work as well as the prescription drug sulfasalazine.
-Some research shows that it can induce disease remission in 70% to 82% of people.
+Boswellia might also improve symptoms in people with ulcerative colitis who are already in remission.

 Insufficient Evidence for